 Some of the most common issues that can be corrected with tummy tuck revision include:

-- Unsightly Scarring – Unsightly scarring from a previous abdominoplasty can generally be improved by excising the scar and re-sewing the wound.
-Many surgeons use silicone sheeting to help flatten and smoothen scars after the sutures are removed.
-To optimize the new scar’s final appearance, Fraxel® laser resurfacing may also be used help “blend” the scar tissue with adjacent skin, thereby making it less noticeable.
+Unsightly scarring from a previous abdominoplasty can generally be improved by excising the scar and re-sewing the wound.
+Many surgeons use silicone sheeting to help flatten and smooth scars after the sutures are removed.
+To optimize the new scar’s final appearance, Fraxel® laser resurfacing may also be used to help “blend” the scar tissue with adjacent skin, thereby making it less noticeable.
 (Learn more about Fraxel in this earlier blog post.)

-- An Undesirable Scar Location – When a tummy tuck scar is located too high, it can be lowered to a more desirable and less conspicuous position with abdominoplasty revision.
+When a tummy tuck scar is located too high, it can be lowered to a more desirable and less conspicuous position with abdominoplasty revision.
 To do this, an incision is made just above the current scar, and a tissue expander is used to stretch the skin above the original scar.
-Once in place, any skin that is overlapped can be removed, and the wound is closed at its new, lower location.
+Once in place, any overlapped skin can be removed, and the wound is closed at its new, lower location.

-- Unnatural-Looking Belly Button Size and Position – When the size or location of the belly button looks disproportionate or unnatural following tummy tuck surgery, there are a few techniques that can be used to achieve a more acceptable appearance.
-Regardless of which approach is utilized, great care is taken to ensure the new belly button looks much more natural with as minimal scarring as possible.
+When the bellybutton’s size or location looks disproportionate or unnatural following tummy tuck surgery, there are a few techniques that can be used to achieve a more acceptable appearance.
+Regardless of which approach is utilized, great care is taken to ensure the new bellybutton looks much more natural with as little scarring as possible.

-- A Recurrence of Previous Aesthetic Issues – Pregnancy and/or dramatic weight fluctuations following abdominoplasty can often lead to the recurrence of issues such as excess skin, a buildup of fatty tissue, new stretch marks, and lax abdominal musculature.
+Pregnancy or dramatic weight fluctuations following abdominoplasty can often lead to the recurrence of issues such as excess skin, a buildup of fatty tissue, new stretch marks, and lax abdominal musculature.
 Fortunately, these concerns can be addressed with tummy tuck revision to help restore a slimmer, tightened midsection.